 Some Facts About Autism With Regression

-Studies have shown the levels of social and academic impairment among children with autism are different on a case to case basis.
+Studies have shown the levels of social and academic impairment among children with autism are different on a case-to-case basis.
 Research also shows that children with autism who receive early treatment display better progress.
 Here are other results of the different studies:

 The diminishing skills in children with autistic regression were observed at the average age of 19 months.
 It was also observed that most of these children had already started to show slight delays in development before they began to exhibit a loss of words.
 However, the majority of kids with regression have shown less apparent symptoms of their condition before their actual loss of skills.

-Almost 77 percent of children who suffered language loss also experienced loss in communication skills.
+Almost 77 percent of children who suffered language loss also experienced a loss in communication skills.
 Children who used to be very talkative and then suddenly stopped talking exhibited a pattern of developing and losing nonverbal communication skills.
 These skills include imitation, direct eye contact, responding to their name, participation in social games, receptive language skills before speech, and gestures.

 There is a possibility that a regressive structure caused by genetic and environmental factors can lead to the development of autistic behavior in children.
 This is because the patterns of development observed by the parents of children with setback-type autism were not gradual.
 According to the parents, they realized there was something wrong in their children immediately.

-Possible Causes of Autism in Kids
+Possible Causes of Regressive Autism in Children

 There have been various studies conducted on the possible causes of developmental delays and ASD in children over the years.
 Some of these ASD experiments have resulted in positive findings, while others failed.
 In the study conducted by researchers from the University of California, Davis titled Mitochondrial Dysfunction in Autism, a possible biological cause of autism was identified.

-In their analysis, researchers found that autism or developmental delays can be due to a child’s acquired loss of the ability to produce energy in his/her cells, an increase in oxidative stress, and damage to the mitochondria or the energy factories in cells.
+In their analysis, researchers found that autism or developmental delays can be due to a child’s acquired loss of the ability to produce energy in their cells, an increase in oxidative stress, and damage to the mitochondria or the energy factories in cells.
 As brain function and neurodevelopment are highly dependent on energy, the failure of the mitochondria to produce sufficient energy to fuel the brain may result in developmental delays and, possibly, autism.

 Another breakthrough is the study led by Doctor Paul Ashwood of the Medical Investigation of Neurodevelopmental Disorders (M.I.N.D.)
 Institute at the University of California, Davis.
 In the study, Ashwood and his team found evidence linking autism regression with immune dysfunction, brain changes, gastrointestinal (GI) distress, and severe repetitive behaviors.